Drinking Water Compliance Monitoring

 For specific rule information and your PWS Contact PWS Compliance.

-The Consumer Confidence Report (CCR) is a document community water systems are required to provide annually to its customers.
+The Consumer Confidence Report (CCR) is a document community water systems are required to provide annually to their customers.
 The CCR provides consumers information about the quality of their local drinking water.
 The CCR summarizes the previous calendar years data that the water system already collects to comply with federal and state regulations.
 It includes information about the source(s) of water, chemical contaminants, bacteriological contaminants, compliance with drinking water rules, educational health information, and water system contact information.

 For more information regarding the Consumer Confidence Rule, please visit EPA’s webpage.